 d) Network slicing extensions for 5G media streaming based on the conclusions in clause 6.12.

+5. Liaise with SA2 and other relevant groups on the standardisation of a generic Application Server management service based on the conclusions of clause 6.X.

 All work topics will benefit from continuously checking relevance and support across 3GPP members.
 In addition, close coordination with other groups in 3GPP on 5G System and radio-related matters, edge computing, applications, operational management and security as well, in communication with experts in MPEG, DASH-IF, CTA WAVE on DASH, HLS and CMAF, as well as with IETF on new protocols.